toin0u/sbin.dk/about/index.md

 » [Faker is a PHP library that generates fake data for you](https://github.com/fzaninotto/Faker)
 » [JavaScript Alert/Notification System](http://fabien-d.github.com/alertify.js/)

 Website
 -------
 This is a simple and personnal static website generated using [Jekyll][] and [Jekyll sites][].
-It's hosted by [Meebox][] a good danish Cloud Server / VPS.
+It's hosted by [DigitalOcean][] a very good SSD Cloud Server.
 The website's entire source code is available at [GitHub][] (don't hesitate to fork and pull requests are always welcome).
 For more information about what powers this website, have a look at the [humans.txt](/humans.txt).

 All content is under Creative Commons [BY-NC-SA 3.0][] license.